 Context of the InnovationSt.
-Vincent Health is a member of Ascension Health, the nation's largest not-for-profit Catholic health care system, and is Indiana's largest health care employer, with 22 hospitals serving more than 57 counties (updated January 2013).
+Vincent Health is a member of Ascension Health, the nation's largest not-for-profit Catholic health care system, and is Indiana's largest health care employer, with 20 hospitals serving more than 47 counties.
 Representatives of St. Vincent Health recognized that access and outreach were major concerns in its service areas' many rural communities.
-Approximately one-third of the population was comprised individuals and families living at or below 200 percent of the Federal poverty level, and an estimated 75 percent of this population did not have access to health care services.
+Approximately one-third of the population comprised individuals and families living at or below 200 percent of the Federal poverty level, and an estimated 75 percent of this population did not have access to health care services.
 A secondary concern was the large Hispanic population, many of whom did not have health insurance, given that they work in small businesses or serve as migrant field workers in Indiana for only 6 months of the year.

 Suggestive: The evidence consists of post-implementation data on the volume of services provided to clients.